Contact the GG Archives

 Finished Krumkaka

-Krumkaka is a Norwegian delicate but very delicious cookie that is made using batter and a Krumkake Iron.
-They are made similar to waffles by pouring a tablespoon of batter for each Krumkaka in a krumkake Iron, heating for approximately 30 seconds and quickly removing the flat krumkaka and rolling them using the special funnel shaped molding tools.
+Krumkake is a delicate but very delicious Norwegian cookie made using batter and a Krumkake Iron.
+They are made similar to waffles by pouring a tablespoon of batter for each Krumkaka in a krumkake Iron, heating for approximately 30 seconds, and quickly removing the flat krumkaka and rolling them using the particular funnel-shaped molding tools.

 Lefse Prepared with Butter and Brown Sugar

 Growing up in Minneapolis, lefse was quite common, especially around the holiday season.
-Many Scandinavians and Scandinavian-Americans purchased lefse at the local grocery store, but our tradition was to make lefse at home.
+Many Scandinavians and Scandinavian-Americans purchased lefse at the local grocery store.
+Still, our tradition was to make lefse at home.

 Potato Dumplings